sanjayrawat1/bookshop/dispatcher-service/README.md

 No queue has been created for the **packlabel-out-0** binding because no consumer subscribed to it.
 Later you’ll see that a queue will be created after configuring Order Service to listen to it.

+#### Integration test with a test binder
+The framework provides a binder specifically for implementing integration test focusing on the business logic rather than the middleware.
+The test binder provided by Spring Cloud Stream is mean to verify the correct configuration and integration with a technology-agnostic destination binder.